Nikola Tesla: Birthday press conferences

-In his 1937 Grand Ballroom of Hotel New Yorker event, Tesla received the Order of the White Lion from the Czechoslovak ambassador and a medal from the Yugoslav ambassador.
-On questions concerning the death ray, Tesla stated, "But it is not an experiment ...
+In 1937, at his event in the Grand Ballroom of the Hotel New Yorker, Tesla received the Order of the White Lion from the Czechoslovak ambassador and a medal from the Yugoslav ambassador.
+On questions concerning the death ray, Tesla stated: "But it is not an experiment ...
 I have built, demonstrated and used it.
 Only a little time will pass before I can give it to the world."